ipfs/kubo/docs/config.md

 ### `Reprovider.Strategy`

 Tells reprovider what should be announced.
 Valid strategies are:

-  - "all" - announce all stored data
+- `"all"` - announce all CIDs of stored blocks
-  - "pinned" - only announce pinned data
+- `"pinned"` - only announce pinned CIDs recursively (both roots and child blocks)
-  - "roots" - only announce directly pinned keys and root keys of recursive pins
+- `"roots"` - only announce root CIDs of recursive pins and explicitly pinned CIDs

-Default: all
+Default: `"all"`

 Type: `string` (or unset for the default, which is "all")